Starting An Automatic Car With A Bad Starter

 5. Seek professional help:

-Trying to fix the problem yourself without the proper knowledge can lead to more damage and costly repairs.
+Attempting complex repairs without the necessary knowledge and tools may lead to further damage and costly repairs.

 What are the Signs of a Bad Starter of an automatic car?